MontaVista-OpenSourceTechnology/clixon-docs/quickstart.rst

 Next steps
 ==========
-The hello world example only has a Yang spec and a template CLI spec.
+The hello world example only has a Yang spec, a template CLI spec, and a simple backend.
 For more advanced applications, customized backend, CLI, netconf and restconf code callbacks becomes necessary.

 Further, you may want to add upgrade, RPC:s, state data, notification streams, authentication and authorization.
 The `main example <https://github.com/clicon/clixon/tree/master/example/main>`_ contains such capabilities.